 1. Avoid dehydration

 If you’re taking a long haul flight, you’ll be traveling several time zones.
 While it may be tempting, refrain from drinking alcohol during your flight.
-Dehydration seems to make jet lag worse and alcohol will dehydrate you.
-This means also bring a water bottle that you fill up at the airport prior to boarding so that you can stay on top of your water intake!
-While our flight attendants went through the cabin every few hours offering small glasses of water, take control of your situation.
+Dehydration seems to make jet lag worse, and alcohol will dehydrate you.
+Fill a water bottle at the airport before boarding to stay on top of your water intake!
+While our flight attendants went through the cabin every few hours, offering small glasses of water, take control of your situation.

 2. Plan your sleep schedule

 Figure out a plan on whether to sleep or not during your flight.
 The main recommendation I saw was to adapt to the time at your destination as soon as you enter the aircraft.
 That was a bit difficult for us since our 3:30 pm flight from Toronto put us at 3:30 am Beijing time.
 Fortunately, I’m a bit like a cat and was able to fall asleep pretty quickly on our flight and then tried to stay up during the second half of the journey.
 It wasn’t perfect, but I tried.

 To help me fall asleep, I took “no jet lag” pills and also melatonin.
 Take the no jet lag pills every two hours (or thereabouts if you’re sleeping).
 Unfortunately, we forgot to take them on our trip back.
 Judging by the difference in how we felt, I would recommend taking the pills.
 I don’t know exactly what they do, but they made our transition to the 12-hour difference so much easier.
 The difference in how we felt might be related to the direction of travel rather than the pills.